 As a matter of public interest, I feel that it is important for an independent review of the University of Chocolate to be made publicly available.
 It is in this spirit that I provide the following critique.

-The information in this review pertains only to what I saw and experienced in Ecuador between September 30, 2005 and October 11, 2005 (inclusive).
+The information in this review pertains only to what I saw and experienced in Ecuador.
+The views are my own and mine only.

 Each item below links to a more detailed explanation.